 While many other instruments are quite expensive to start learning, the lyre harp is very affordable, another reason why it’s easy to learn.

-Did one of the instruments on our list of the easiest instrument to learn stand out to you?
+Did one of the instruments on our list of easy instruments to learn stand out to you?
 Give it a try!

 None of the instruments on our list require any prior musical knowledge to learn, so you can start your learning journey as soon as you pick one up.

-Whether you want to play the Cajon, the ukelele, or the harmonica, learning how to play has never been easier!
+Whether you want to play the cajon, the ukulele, or the harmonica, learning how to play has never been easier!